2025 NFL Passing Touchdowns Leader Odds

 Jordan Love (+2500) – Green Bay Packers

-Well, Matt LaFleur went out in the 2025 NFL Draft and got Jordan Love a wide receiver they hope can take on that role of being the go to guy in the passing game, and the Packers QB just feels like he’s destined for a bounce back season.
+Well, Matt LaFleur went out in the 2025 NFL Draft and got Jordan Love a wide receiver they hope can take on that role of being the go to guy in the passing game, and the Packers QB has had a bounce back season.

 Trevor Lawrence (+3000) – Jacksonville Jaguars